USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-2. If `submissionType` is "FullElectronic" or "Hybrid" the following applies
+2. If `submissionType` is `FullElectronic` or `Hybrid` the following applies

    - 2.1.
-If `Emanifest.status` is "Scheduled," "InTransit," or "ReadyForSignature," the following applies
+If `Emanifest.status` is `Scheduled,` `InTransit,` or `ReadyForSignature,` the following applies

-     - 2.1.1.
-If the `Waste.managementMethod.code` is provided, validate if the code is in the lookup.
+     - If the `Waste.managementMethod.code` is provided, validate if the code is in the lookup.
 If the
        provided code is not found, the service generates a warning:
        ```json
        {